intrinio/java-sdk/docs/CompanyApi.md

-    LocalDate filedAfter = null; // LocalDate | Filed on or after this date LocalDate filedBefore = null; // LocalDate | Filed on or before this date Boolean reportedOnly = false; // Boolean | Only as-reported fundamentals Integer fiscalYear = 2017; // Integer | Only for the given fiscal year String statementCode = null; // String | Only of the given statement code String type = null; // String | Only of the given type LocalDate startDate = null; // LocalDate | Only on or after the given date LocalDate endDate = null; // LocalDate | Only on or before the given date BigDecimal pageSize = null; // BigDecimal | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call
+    LocalDate filedAfter = null; // LocalDate | Filed on or after this date LocalDate filedBefore = null; // LocalDate | Filed on or before this date Boolean reportedOnly = false; // Boolean | Only as-reported fundamentals Integer fiscalYear = null; // Integer | Only for the given fiscal year String statementCode = null; // String | Only of the given statement code String type = null; // String | Only of the given type LocalDate startDate = null; // LocalDate | Only on or after the given date LocalDate endDate = null; // LocalDate | Only on or before the given date Integer pageSize = 100; // Integer | The number of results to return String nextPage = null; // String | Gets the next page of data from a previous API call

     try {